KDMG/graph_RAG_dataset_discovery/README.md

-# graph_RAG_dataset_discovery
+# Graph RAG for dataset discovery
-Additional material on Graph RAG for dataset discovery
+This repository includes additional material on article "A Graph RAG Approach to Enhance Explainability in Dataset Discovery"